raspberrypilearning/top-5-emoji-list/en/step_4.md

 --- task ---

-**Test:** You should see the colourful emoji image at the edges of your web page.
+**Test:** You should see the colourful emoji image at the edges of your webpage.

-**Tip:** If you are viewing your web page on a mobile phone try rotating into landscape mode.
+**Tip:** If you view your webpage on a mobile phone, try to rotate the screen into landscape mode.

 --- /task ---